iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 ## Set up an access token

-Iterative Studio uses access tokens to authorize [DVCLive] to send live updates to the metrics and plots.
+Iterative Studio uses access tokens to authorize DVC and [DVCLive] to send experiments and live updates to the metrics and plots.
 The access token must be present in any request that sends data to the Iterative Studio ingestion endpoint.
 Requests with missing or incorrect access tokens are rejected with an appropriate HTTP error code and error message.

 ### Create and manage access token